The Most Practical 10 FAQs of Martindale Abrasion and Pilling Tester

 The Intended Use of the Fabric: Upholstery fabrics might require testing methods that simulate wear from sitting and rubbing, while fabrics for clothing might benefit from tests that replicate abrasion against other garments.

-The Specific Type of Wear of Concern: If pilling is a major concern, the ICI Pilling Test might be a good choice.
+The Specific Type of Wear of Concern: If pilling is a major concern, the ICI Pilling Tester Machine might be a good choice.
 For general abrasion resistance, the Martindale or Wyzenbeek Testers might be more suitable.

 Industry Standards and Regulations: Certain industries might have specific regulations that mandate the use of a particular wear testing method.